RomainPlt/demo/README.md

 # secretVault

-secretVault will allow you to push and get secret to an H2 database.
+secretVault will allow you to push and get secret with an H2 database.

 localhost:8080/secretVault/pushsecrets
 localhost:8080/secretVault/getsecrets